JoseJuan98/ml-regression-project-california-housing/README.md

 │     │
 │     ├── ExploratoryDataAnalysis.ipynb          -> exploratory data analysis to discover insights and features about the variables used
 │     │
-│     ├── ModellingExperimentation.ipynb         -> modelling experimentation to discover most suited models and fine-tune hyperparameters
+│     ├── RegressionAnalysis.ipynb         -> modelling experimentation to discover most suited models and fine-tune hyperparameters
 │     │
 │     ├── Explainability.ipynb                   -> explanation or brief understanding of the final modell, parameters (variables) and hyperparameters
 │     │